awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 Required: No

  ** [DiscontinuityMode](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-DiscontinuityMode"></a>
-Specifies when flags marking discontinuities between fragments will be added to the media playlists\.
-The default is `ALWAYS` when [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`, and `NEVER` when it is `PRODUCER_TIMESTAMP`\.
+Specifies when flags marking discontinuities between fragments are to be added to the media playlists\.
+The default is `ALWAYS` when [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is set to `SERVER_TIMESTAMP`, and `NEVER` when [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is set to `PRODUCER_TIMESTAMP`\.
 Media players typically build a timeline of media content to play, based on the timestamps of each fragment\.
-This means that if there is any overlap between fragments \(as is typical if [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`\), the media player timeline has small gaps between fragments in some places, and overwrites frames in other places\.
-When there are discontinuity flags between fragments, the media player is expected to reset the timeline, resulting in the fragment being played immediately after the previous fragment\.
-We recommend that you always have discontinuity flags between fragments if the fragment timestamps are not accurate or if fragments might be missing\.
-You should not place discontinuity flags between fragments for the player timeline to accurately map to the producer timestamps\.
+This means that if there is any overlap or gap between fragments \(as is typical if [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is set to `SERVER_TIMESTAMP`\), the media player timeline will also have small gaps between fragments in some places, and will overwrite frames in other places\.
+Gaps in the media player timeline can cause playback to stall and overlaps can cause playback to be jittery\.
+When there are discontinuity flags between fragments, the media player is expected to reset the timeline, resulting in the next fragment being played immediately after the previous fragment\.
+The following modes are supported:
++  `ALWAYS`: a discontinuity marker is placed between every fragment in the HLS media playlist\.
+It is recommended to use a value of `ALWAYS` if the fragment timestamps are not accurate\.
++  `NEVER`: no discontinuity markers are placed anywhere\.
+It is recommended to use a value of `NEVER` to ensure the media player timeline most accurately maps to the producer timestamps\.
++  `ON_DISCONTIUNITY`: a discontinuity marker is placed between fragments that have a gap or overlap of more than 50 milliseconds\.
+For most playback scenarios, it is recommended to use a value of `ON_DISCONTINUITY` so that the media player timeline is only reset when there is a significant issue with the media timeline \(e\.g\. a missing fragment\)\.
 Type: String
-Valid Values:` ALWAYS | NEVER`
+Valid Values:` ALWAYS | NEVER | ON_DISCONTINUITY`
 Required: No

  ** [DisplayFragmentTimestamp](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-DisplayFragmentTimestamp"></a>